BlindingLight/naga/README.md

 validation.php              validation rules (currently not working)
 ```

-You can create as much php files as you want here, even in subdirectories.
-These files will be accessible
+You can create as many php files as you want here, even in subdirectories.
+These configs will be accessible
 via ```App::config('filename')```.
 If a file is in a subdirectory, you can access it via ```App::config('directory.subdirectory.file')```.
 You can create json files too.